nomath4u/radiusnetworks.github.io/_posts/2013-10-09-how-to-make-an-ibeacon-out-of-a-raspberry-pi.md

 3. A computer monitor with HDMI input
 4. An HDMI cable
 5. A network cable for internet access
-6. An iOS/Android device with AirLocate/iBeaconLocate, or some other tool you can use to see iBeacons
+6. An iOS/Android device with AirLocate / [iBeacon Locate](https://play.google.com/store/apps/details?id=com.radiusnetworks.ibeaconlocate&hl=en), or some other tool you can use to see iBeacons

 ###Procedure